vitaly-t/pg-promise/README.md

 **pg-promise** implementation of query formatting supports only the basic javascript types: text, boolean, date, numeric and null.

-If, instead, you want to use query formatting that's implemented by the [PG] library, set parameter `pgFormatting` to be `true` when initializing the library, and every query formatting will redirect to the [PG]'s implementation.

-Although this has huge implication to the library's functionality, it is not within the scope of this project to detail.
-For any further reference you should use documentation of the [PG] library.

-The basic types supported by this library are sufficient to cover more complex scenarios.
-For example, binary data type is exchanged with the database using hex strings.
-The example below reads an image and inserts it into a binary field.
+Those basic types are however sufficient to cover more complex scenarios.
+For example, binary data is exchanged with the database using hex strings, as shown below.

 ```javascript
 var fs = require('fs');